 Some people have special abilities in that they can use their senses to communicate with spirit.
 This is called clairsenses.
 Clairvoyance is the ability to receive mental images and people use this to read the past, present and future.
-Clairaudience is he ability to 'hear' spirit through their inner ear.
+Clairaudience is the ability to 'hear' spirit through their inner ear.
 Clairsentience is to feel physical sensations from spirit.
 There are a lot of ways in which spirit can affect a person.
 Another way is what is called Clairscent.
-This is the ability to smell something which is not something that a physical nose is smelling.
-It is a smell a person suddenly picks up on that is completely out of place and is considered to by them to be from spirit.
+This is the ability to smell something that is not something that a physical nose is smelling.
+It is a smell a person suddenly picks up on that is completely out of place and is considered by them to be from spirit.
 Quite often this happens in the form of perfume, cigar smoke, cooking - something that would be significant to the spirit and the message they are trying to communicate.
 I personally remember my Grandfather smelling of Old spice aftershave.
 After he passed, there were occasions where I would out of the blue suddenly smell his aftershave.
 To me, it gave me comfort that he was around and making himself known.
+Whether it was him or just my memory triggering a smell, either way, it gave me comfort.
 While I do not have the ability of clairscent, most people will have had similar experiences where out of the blue they have smelt something out of place and interpreted it to be from spirit.

 Otherwise known as Paranormal Stimuli’ or theTheory of Familiaristion, it is recreating some sort of act or environment which may be ‘familiar’ to the spirits and therefore may induce some sort of response.
 Commonly people may reenact an activity in costume or play a song true to the time period.
 Maybe they will use certain trigger objects like cigarettes in an old prison etc. Something they feel may be familiar to a spirit to encourage them to come forward.
 Why not incorporate smell?